HasanMajdi/Unit2-HasanMajdi/README.md

 ![Binary-MorseProgram](EnglishInputSystem.png)
-**fig.1**: here is the flow chart for the english input system that we used in order to communicate in understandble messages, since it is one of the success crateria and one of the things that the clints need.
+**fig.1**: here is the flow chart for the english input system that we used in order to communicate in understandble messages, since it is one of the success crateria and one of the things that the clints need. it is also shows how Interrupt works, but what is an interrupt?

+An **Interrupt**'s job is to make sure that the processor responds quickly to important events.
+When a certain signal is detected, an Interrupt as the name suggests interrupts whatever the processor is doing, and executes some code designed to react to whatever external stimulus is being sent to the Arduino.

 This is the code:
 ```.C
 // include the library code: